 If you’re in the market or have recently purchased a new home, Colorado will actually help you pay your mortgage!
 You are eligible for the Colorado Energy Mortgage Incentive Program if you add energy-efficient upgrades, including a renewable energy system such as solar, within 120 days of purchasing your home.
 Your payment can be between $750 and $3,000, depending on your home energy score.

 Last but not least is the federal solar tax credit (ITC), one of the most generous incentives nationwide.
 With this tax credit, you will cut the amount you pay in taxes by 26 percent of your solar system’s total cost.
 For example, a $12,000 system will give you a $3,120 credit towards your federal taxes.
-However, this incentive won’t last- the credit amount will drop down to 22% in 2021 and phase out entirely after 2022.
+However, this incentive won’t last- the credit amount will drop down to 22% after 2022 and phase out entirely after 2023.

 Read more: Colorado Solar Incentives and Rebates